 Race day arrived and much to my dismay, I started having aches in my hips at mile six.
 I decided to just push through, but I ended up having to do more walking than running towards the end.
 My goal was simply to finish, and I ended up with a 4:46.
 I was so happy to have finished a marathon and I immediately set my sights on the Marine Corps Marathon in the fall.

 Since then, I have been consistently training and running races from the 2-miler to the marathon.
-I've run a grand total of 18 marathons, and at least 25 half marathons.
-I've done the Lawyers Have Heart 10K every year since 2005, including one year when I was sick.
+I've run a grand total of 21 marathons, and over 25 half marathons.
 I'm extremely goal-oriented and I love a good challenge, which is why the sport of running is so appealing to me.
 It empowers me and adds a great deal of excitement in my life.

 In October 2014, I finally qualified for the Boston Marathon at the Columbus Marathon with a 3:40:00.
 A "BQ" had been a goal of mine for years and I was thrilled to finally achieve it.
 I qualified again in March 2015, this time with enough of a qualifying "cushion" to actually get an entry into the race.

 I'm very fortunate to be able to share this passion with my husband, Greg, who is also an avid runner.
-It's a great way for us to encourage and support each other, and also spend time together.
+It's a great way for us to support each other and spend time together.
+I'm also extremely thankful to all the friends I have met through this sport.

 |Richmond Half Marathon, 2015|